When demolishing or tearing out rooms before renovating, you will generate a significant amount of debris.

 - Size: Imagine a metal box 12 feet long, 8 feet wide, and 4 feet high.

 - Comments: A ten yarder will not get you very far if you are doing any sizable home remodeling work.
 At best, you can use it for tearing out a small bathroom.

 - Size: Imagine a box that is 22 feet long, 8 feet wide, 4.5 feet high.

 - Comments: This is about the minimum size container you should ever get.
 This would accommodate the waste from a small kitchen or full bathroom without cramming and crushing.

 30 Cubic Yard Container

-This fits in front of most house without too much complaint from neighbors.
+This fits in front of most houses without too much complaint from neighbors.